SteelWerX logo

 See the documentation for the various subcommands to find the meaning of the parameters.

 A simple trick to hide the contents of a Registry key is to insert a NULL character somewhere in it.
 The technical explanation behing this is that in programming languages a string ends with a NULL terminator.
 Some functions in a programming language allow the programmer to input more memory than needed.
 As long as the called function knows how much memory there is to work with, the called function is happy.
 By using these functions programmers create Registry keys that cannot be opened by programs that use the "normal" functions to manipulate the Registry.
 End effect...
-The key is cannot be opened and thus can be used to store secret data.
+The key cannot be opened and thus can be used to store secret data.

 As is to be expected ADD will add one of these keys (and optionally a value), DELETE will get rid of it and QUERY gives you a way to check for the existence of these keys.
 You can also use these functions to add, delete and query keys that do not have NULL characters embedded in them though.